• Friends, our 2nd Amendment rights are always under attack and the NRA has been a constant for decades in helping fight that fight.

 M.A.P. also works very well for cleaning before you load.
 Since I carry M.A.P. for swabbing between shots and final cleaning, it's a no-brainer to use it before loading the first shot.

 Like I mentioned in a previous discussion on this same topic, I push a soft flannel patch down into the ‘chamber’ area before I pop the cap.
-That patch catches all the manure blown loose.
+That patch catches all the crap blown loose.
 Without the patch, it just gets pushed back down the bore during loading.

 You "swap out the bore?"
 Well I guess changing barrels would eliminate any oil, assuming the new barrel is clean. :p